11vamshi/DesignPatterns/src/main/java/org/learn/java/strategy/README.md

 just a thing, we have lots of ducks,

-let us say we have mountain duck, names make no sense whatever, moutain duck also has its own fly() behaviour, let's say that this flying behaviour is not not being ablle to fly but a different kind of flying behaviour. another duck lets say cloud duck that has its own flying behaviour but what is interesting is that this guy has muntain duck's flying behaviour.
+let us say we have mountain duck, names make no sense whatever, moutain duck also has its own fly() behavior, let's say that this flying behaviour is not not being able to fly but a different kind of flying behavior. another duck lets say cloud duck that has its own flying behavior but what is interesting is that this guy has muntain duck's flying behaviour.

 u can just start to say OK well i need another class flyingWithStyleA and both of these inherit form this class But hopefully you are feeling that now we are really treading down a dangerous path, cuz yes that works for